- Safety/crime alerts

-The University Police Department posts Crime Alerts on campus when serious incidents occur.
-The Crime Alerts inform the University community as to the nature of the crime and description of suspects.
-They also provide instructions on how to prevent or report crime.
+The Appalachian Police Department posts Crime Alerts on campus when serious incidents occur.
+The Crime Alerts inform the Appalachian community as to the nature of the crime and description of suspects.
+Alerts also provide instructions on how to prevent or report crime.
+Learn more

 - Victims' Assistance Program

-The University Police Department, Health Services, Student Development, Counseling and Psychological Services Center and other offices offer assistance to victims of crime on the basis of their specific needs and requests for information.
-Professional counselors are not required to notify the police of crimes reported to them.
+The Appalachian Police Department, Health Services, Student Development, Counseling and Psychological Services Center and other offices offer assistance to victims of crime on the basis of their specific needs and requests for information.
+Professional counselors are not required to notify the police of crimes reported to them except where required by law.

-The University Police Department is also responsible for ensuring that crime victims who meet the criteria outlined in Article 45A of N.C., General Statute Chapter 15A, are properly notified of the following:
+The Appalachian Police Department is also responsible for ensuring that crime victims who meet the criteria outlined in Article 45A of N.C., General Statute Chapter 15A, are properly notified of the following:

 - Availability of medical services